Shadowvault/FindtheMoves/README.md

 # Testing

 A fake repository modeling the behavior of Room with a list is used.
 Dispatchers for coroutines is switched for the test dispatcher.
 There are tests for initial state, button and switches presses, moves calculactions and display.
+There are no tests for the UI, but the coverage for the usecases is 100% and the coverage for the viewmodel is 72%.